rolandjee/popcorn-desktop/README.md

 `<platform>` can be one or more of the folowing values (separated by a comma `,`):
 * `win64`, `win32`, `linux64`, `linux32`, `osx64`, `all`

-Redistribuable packages are saved into `build/` subfolder.
+Redistributable packages are saved into `build/` subfolder.

 ## Getting Involved